jiahaoli57/Call-for-Reviewers/README.md

 Welcome to the **Call-for-Reviewers** repository!
 This project aims to collect the latest "call for reviewers" links from various top ML/AI conferences.
 Participating as a reviewer is a great way to engage with the academic community, enhance your CV, and stay updated with the latest research trends.

 ## :star: Star this Repository!
 The repository is updated frequently.
-Feel free to star this repository to receive notifications for updates.
+Feel free to star (and watch) this repository to receive notifications for updates.

 ## Current Calls for Reviewers
 Conferences: